Conan (Titan Comics): Solomon Kane

 greenlit a four-issue mini series titled Solomon Kane: The Serpent Ring, written and drawn by Zircher and published in 2025.
-The story takes place in the 16th century in southern Europe and Africa and features the ancient "Serpent Ring" from Thoth-Amon (which is also featured in the Robert E: Howard stories The Phoenix on the Sword and The Haunter of the Ring which take place during the Hyborian age and in the 1930s, respectively).
+The story takes place in the 16th century in southern Europe and Africa and features the ancient "Serpent Ring" from Thoth-Amon (also featured in the Robert E. Howard stories "The Phoenix on the Sword" and "The Haunter of the Ring", which take place during the Hyborian age and in the 1930s, respectively).

-Due to the success of the first Solomon Kane comic series, a second series has been announced at the 2025 San Diego Comic-Con.
+Due to the success of the first Solomon Kane comic series, a second series titled Solomon Kane: The Lion Errant and is being published during summer 2026.
+It takes place a few years after the first series and depicts Kane traveling to India where he has to face new evils.

 Kull of Atlantis

-A comic series centering on Kull of Atlantis has been announced at the 2025 San Diego Comic-Con, and is expected to be published in 2027.
+A comic series centering on Kull of Atlantis was first announced at the 2025 San Diego Comic-Con.
+Further details were released at the SDCC the following year: it will be a four-issue mini series published in early 2026 and will be written by John Arcudi with art by Mark Buckingham.